verbeemen/Genetic-Algorithm/README.md

  - [genetic_algorithm_results.ipynb](https://github.com/verbeemen/Genetic-Algorithm/blob/main/genetic_algorithm_results.ipynb)

  The first notebook, *genetic_algorithm_calc* shows you the calculations of the Genetic Algorithm.
- The second notebook, will show you the reults.
+ The second notebook, will show you the results.

 ### Youtube Video